trofimovamw/2025-SC2-Data-Science/projects/project05.md

 *	Discussion of results; aspects that were unclear; how the workflow could be improved
 *	Outlook

-**b) Codes for conducting the project tasks should be zipped into `ProjectX.zip` and uploaded either via whiteboard or made accessible via GitHub or GitLab.** In the latter case, a link to the repo should be provided on the slides and the repo must be accessible to the lecturers.
+**b) Codes for conducting the project tasks should be zipped into `Project5.zip` and uploaded either via whiteboard or made accessible via GitHub or GitLab.** In the latter case, a link to the repo should be provided on the slides and the repo must be accessible to the lecturers.

 **Detailed Tasks:**